Easy Shrimp Alfredo with Angel Hair Pasta

-I started out with my “traditional” shrimp recipe ingredients.
-I add oil and butter to the sauté pan and heated it over a medium-high flame until the butter melted.
-Then put the shrimp in the pan in a single layer.
-This part is where I work fast.
-As soon as the shrimp starts to curl I turn it over with a fork.
-I typically only cook my shrimp on the first side for about 2 minutes.
-Once it’s on the second side I let it cook for about two more minutes and then add my garlic and stir it in, letting it all cook for about another minute until all the shrimp are completely pink.
+As soon as the shrimp starts to curl, turn it over with a fork.
+You only need to cook the shrimp on the first side for about 2 minutes.
+Once it’s on the second side I let it cook for about two more minutes and then add garlic and stir it in, letting it all cook for about another minute until all the shrimp are completely pink.

-At this point, the water in my stockpot should be boiling and I add my pasta to the water.
+At this point, the water in my stockpot should be boiling.
+Add the pasta to the water.
 Regular pasta takes about 10 – 11 minutes to cook but angel hair only takes 4 minutes so I have to do my best to make it all work out as the shrimp recipe only takes about 10-15 minutes total.

-I take the shrimp out of the pan with a slotted spoon and put it into a bowl that I set aside.
-To that pan, I then add the chicken broth, my spices, lemon juice and I let that come to a simmering boil.
-Then I added the cream cheese and continued stirring until it was melted.
-My sauce was still a little soupy so I added two tablespoons of cold butter (one at a time until melted) to further thicken up the sauce.
+Take the shrimp out of the pan with a slotted spoon and put it into a bowl then set aside.
+To that pan, add the chicken broth, my spices, and lemon juice.
+Let that come to a simmering boil.
+Then add the cream cheese and continue stirring until it is melted.
+If the sauce is still a little soupy, add two tablespoons of cold butter (one at a time until melted) to further thicken up the sauce.

-Add the cooked shrimp and the grated parmesan into the sauce.
+Add the cooked shrimp and the grated parmesan to the sauce.
 Let cook until the shrimp is heated for about 1-2 minutes and you’re ready to serve.